dwightjack/storypug/README.md

 ### Render Helpers

-To ease the developer experience and provide some useful defaults storypug provides a handy render helpers.
+To ease the developer experience, and provide some useful defaults, Storypug provides a handy render helpers.

 ```diff
 // components/example.stories.js